dreammysticrealm/Fold-Hidden-Floor/README.md

 * You want consecutive hidden messages to become one group instead of many separate folds
 * You want a details-like expand/collapse UI

-## Installation Method 1:Install from GitHub
+## Installation Method 1: Install from GitHub

 This is the recommended method.